hd-code/typescript-snippets/README.md

 - `<version>` is the version number in classical semver format (e.g `v1.2.3`)

 Make sure to update the version number after changing a snippet.

+## Javascript Snippets

+All Javascript snippets are generated from the corresponding TypeScript snippets in `ts/`.
+So, do not edit the files in `js/`.

 ## TypeScript Snippets